jriordan22849/quiz/README.md

 User authentication was also implemented, if a user is not logged into the website, the user wont have access to a quiz.
 If the user try to paste the quiz url into the browser the website will redirect the non logged in user to the login page.

-The quizzes consist of question and answers.
+The quizzes consist of questions and answers.
 The minimum number of questions for a quiz is one.
 The user can select their answer to a question by clicking on a radio button.

 The architecture of the system consists of three tiers.
 The first tier is the client.
 This consists of HTML and CSS.
 Its purpose is the displaying of information to the user.